renato-albuquerque/atcss-contacts/README.md

-# Digital Business Card - Ateliê Ana Teresa
+# Digital Business Card - "Ateliê Ana Teresa"

-Freelance project developed for Ateliê Ana Teresa.
+Freelance project developed for "Ateliê Ana Teresa".
 Purpose of grouping all the user's contacts.
 Project developed in Feb/2023.

 ## Links